Explore Results for the

-In 2018, the National Assessment of Educational Progress (NAEP) administered the U.S. history assessment to a nationally representative sample of eighth-grade students.
-The U.S. history assessment was delivered on digital devices for the first time in 2018, as well as on conventional paper and pencil formats.
-It assessed students’ knowledge of U.S. history and historical thinking skills across four major themes: Change and Continuity in American Democracy (Democracy); Gathering and Interaction of Peoples, Cultures, and Ideas (Culture); Economic and Technical Changes and Their Relation to Society, Ideas and the Environment (Technology); and Changing Role of America in the World (World Role).
-Students also answered survey questions about their opportunities to learn and their engagement with U.S. history in and outside of school.
+In 2022, the National Assessment of Educational Progress (NAEP) U.S. history assessment was administered to a nationally representative sample of eighth-grade students.
+The assessment was delivered on tablets.
+It assessed students’ knowledge of U.S. history and historical thinking skills across four major themes: Change and Continuity in American Democracy (Democracy); The Gathering and Interactions of Peoples, Cultures, and Ideas (Culture); Economic and Technological Changes and Their Relationship to Society, Ideas, and the Environment (Technology); and The Changing Role of America in the World (World Role).
+Students also answered survey questions about their opportunities to learn and their engagement with U.S. history inside and outside of school.

-In 2018, the average U.S. history score for eighth-grade students was 4 points lower compared to 2014.
-The 2018 average score was higher than that in 1994, the first assessment year.
+In 2022, the average U.S. history score for eighth-grade students in the nation was 5 points lower compared to 2018.
+The 2022 average score was not significantly different compared to the first U.S. history assessment in 1994.
+Download a summary of the 2022 U.S. history results.

 Detailed U.S. History Assessment Results